senecajs/senecajs.org/src/pages/get-started/index.md

   .act( 'role:math,cmd:sum,left:1,right:2', console.log )
 ```

 In this plugin code, the patterns are organized at the top of the plugin so that they are easy to see.
-The action functions are defined below these.
+The action functions are defined below these patterns.
 You can also see how the options are used to provide the location for the custom log file (it should go without saying that this is not a way to do production logging!).

-The initialization function `init` does some asynchronous file system work, and so must complete before any actions can be performed.
-If it fails, the whole service will fail to initialize.
-To see this in action, try changing the log file location to something invalid, like say `'/math.log'`.
+The initialization function `init` does some asynchronous file system work and so must complete before any actions can be performed.
+If it fails, the whole service fails to initialize.
+To see this in action, try changing the log file location to something invalid, such as `'/math.log'`.

 This code is available in the [math-plugin-init.js][] file.

-## Writing Microservices
+## Writing microservices

 Let's turn the _math_ plugin into a real microservice.
 First, you need to get organized.
 The business logic of the _math_ plugin, the functionality that it provides, is separate from whatever way it communicates with the outside world.
 Sometimes you might expose a web service.
 Other times you might listen on a message bus.